DjangoForAll/Django-Course/Level_04/Milestone/Readme.md

 You are only supposed to use in-memory variables to store data in the submission.

+> Note: Please make sure your URL patterns have a trailing slash to pass the tests.

 ## Boilerplate code

-Use the following repository as a starting point for this project: https://github.com/DjangoForAll/GDC-Level-4-Milestone
+Use the following repository as a starting point for this project: https://github.com/vigneshhari/GDC-Level-4-Milestone

 to install the requirements for this project, run the following command in your terminal: